Skip to content

 registration_binning : dict, optional

-Binning applied to each dimensionn during registration, by default None
+Binning applied to each dimension during registration, by default None.

 Extend overlap regions considered for pairwise registration.